1 Sep 2017 3 mins read Commercial Refrigeration

 When was the last time you serviced your commercial refrigeration equipment?
 Do you have a maintenance schedule?
-It is known that commercial refrigeration maintenance can extend equipment life by years and save a lot of money on electrical consumption but now is the time to ensure your equipment is commissioned and running correctly.
-The following article, will highlight the importance of Commercial Refrigeration Maintenance for your business and outline some tips on what you can do to maintain your equipment.
+It is known that commercial refrigeration maintenance can extend equipment life by years and save a lot of money on electrical consumption.
+Still, now is the time to ensure your equipment is commissioned and running correctly.
+The following article will highlight the importance of Commercial Refrigeration Maintenance for your business and outline some tips on what you can do to maintain your equipment.

-Commercial Refrigeration Maintenance is critical, especially when it comes to Freezers, Coolrooms, Line Coolers and Ice Machines.
-Refrigeration equipment needs to expel heat with most units doing it through an air cooled condenser coil.
-This is conducted by drawing air through the coil which then causes debris and dust to form on the condenser coil.
-If you fail to clean condenser coils regularly you will see an increase in electrical consumption from your equipment which can lead to system component failure.
+Commercial Refrigeration Maintenance is critical, especially regarding Freezers, Coolrooms, Line Coolers and Ice Machines.
+Refrigeration equipment must expel heat, with most units doing it through an air-cooled condenser coil.
+This is conducted by drawing air through the coil, which then causes debris and dust to form on the condenser coil.
+If you fail to clean condenser coils regularly, you will see an increase in electrical consumption from your equipment which can lead to system component failure.
 Examples of this can include:

 - Burnt Wiring;